Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 - Transshipment hubs connecting regional reefer trades such as Singapore, Dubai, Busan, and Algeciras.
 The purpose of these hubs is to transfer reefers between maritime shipping routes quickly.
 This takes place at transshipment hubs that have the best connectivity and level of performance.

 Because of the nature of their cargo, reefers impose particular requirements on port infrastructure, namely in terms of storage space, energy supply, and handling processes.
 Reefer storage requirements involve having an adjacent power outlet, known as a reefer plug.
 The task is labor-intensive, as each container must be manually plugged and unplugged.
 The temperature has to be regularly monitored as it is the responsibility of the terminal operator to ensure that reefers keep their temperature within preset ranges.
-With information technologies, monitoring reefers in a terminal is being automated with essential information, such as temperature and its fluctuation, humidity, and refrigeration unit power usage can be collected and stored.
-Any unusual event can be flagged for immediate intervention.
+With information technologies, monitoring reefers in a terminal is being automated with essential information, such as temperature and its fluctuation, humidity, and refrigeration unit power usage collected and stored.
+Any unusual event, such as a rise in internal temperature, can be flagged for immediate intervention.

 In a terminal, reefer stacking areas usually rely on three approaches: